Salt-fingering in seasonally ice-covered lakes: Results

 We want to highlight that $\FR=1$ does not imply that the salt stratification is uniform.
 Rather, a uniform salt deposition will keep the shape of the salinity profile steady, while increasing in time.
 As we will discuss in \S \ref{sec::Lakes}, there are field observations of salinity profiles that maintain their shape over time, while becoming increasingly saline.

 Figure \ref{fig:ResultsCollection}c is a plot of $\FR$ as a function of $\RG$.
 The error bars are the standard deviation of the scaled salinity error from linear growth, and the standard deviation of $\RG$ over the experiment.
-We note that both axes contain the brine rejection rate $F_S$, and, in that sense, are not orthogonal quantities.
+We note that both axes contain the salt-exclusion rate $F_S$, and, in that sense, are not orthogonal quantities.
 We include the data from the two-dimensional numerical simulations from \citet{olsthoorn_underice_2020}.
 For the numerical data, the mean salinity in the bottom 5\% of the domain was used as a numerical proxy for $S_{B}$.
 We observe that to a reasonable approximation, $\FR\approx 1$ for most cases, with some scatter.
-For low $\RG$, the data are biased towards the (i) pooling regime where $\FR\gtrsim 1$.
-Due to the large spread in the data, we do not attempt to come up with a precise scaling law for $\FR$ vs $\RG$.
-Instead, we simply estimate that the transition between (i) pooling ($\FR\gtrsim 1$) and (ii) uniform deposition ($\FR\approx1$) occurs around $\RG \approx 0.5$.
+For low $\RG$, the data are biased towards the pooling regime where $\FR\gtrsim 1$.
+Due to the large spread in the data, we do not assign a precise scaling law for $\FR$ vs $\RG$.
+Instead, we simply estimate that the transition between (i) pooling ($\FR\gtrsim 1$) and (ii) uniform deposition ($\FR\approx1$) occurs at $\RG \approx 0.5$.